Unity Singleton and static variables for Beginners

 How to Find and delete the duplicate instances of a Unity Singleton?

-As we discussed in the introduction a singleton class can have more than one object but all of them refer to the same instance.
+As we discussed in the introduction, a class, Singleton or not, can have more than one object but all of them refer to the same Singleton instance.
 This adds to more confusing and makes it difficult to implement a singleton.

-To avoid this confusing, we can just add a code to check if the instance created is the only active instance of the class.
+To avoid this confusing, we can just add a code to check, if the instance created is the only active instance of the class.
 If not, the instance can self-destroy itself.
+This way, even if multiple Singleton instances are created only one remains in the end.

-In general C# code you can use a constructor of the class to do this but Unity does allow constructor so we can add the code to the Awake function.
+In general C# code, you can use a constructor of the class to do this but Unity does allow constructor if you inherit from MonoBehaviour.
+So, we can add the code to the Awake function.

 public class example : MonoBehaviour